Find Trade Colleges

 On average, precision metal working graduates from Madison College take out $9,262 in student loans while working on their Undergraduate Certificate.

-Macomb Community College came in at #11 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
-Located in the city of Warren, Macomb Community College is a public school with a large student population.
+Macomb Community College ranked #11 on this year’s Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region list.
+Located in the midsize city of Warren, Macomb Community College is a public school with a fairly large student population.

 Women make up 11% of the precision metal working majors at the school.

-Full Precision Metal Working at Macomb Community College Report
+Read full report on Precision Metal Working at Macomb Community College

-Milwaukee Area Technical College came in at #13 in this year’s edition of the Most Popular Precision Metal Working Undergraduate Certificate Trade Schools in the Great Lakes Region ranking.
+Milwaukee Area Technical College landed the #13 spot in the 2023 rankings for the most popular undergraduate certificate precision metal working programs.
 MATC is a large public school located in the large city of Milwaukee.

 Of the 41 students majoring in precision metal working at MATC, 85% are male and 15% are female.